Embedding strategies for business data - why generic models fall short

 General-purpose models train on broad internet data.
 Wikipedia.
 News articles.
 GitHub repos.
 They get really good at understanding common language patterns.

-But your business does not speak common language.
+But your business doesn’t speak common language.

 You have invoice numbers that mean something specific in your system.
 Product codes with internal logic.
 Customer support tickets using jargon only your team understands.
 Contract clauses with legal precision that matters.

-That is the core issue with embedding strategies business leaders need to understand: what works on internet text fails on your data.
+That’s the core issue with embedding strategies business leaders need to understand: what works on internet text fails on your data.

 The domain-specific advantage